 What Estate Planning Documents Should I Have in Arkansas?

 In addition to your will, you should prepare other important estate planning documents in Arkansas.
 These include:

 - Power of Attorney.
 A power of attorney is a document that gives authority to a person you choose to handle your financial affairs if you are not able to do so yourself.

-- Living Will.
-In a living will, you can select someone to access your medical records from your healthcare providers and make medical decisions for you if you are unable to do so yourself.
-You can also create an advance directive to make your wishes known about live-prolonging treatment and end-of-life care.
+- Health Care Directive.
+With a health care directive or living will, you can select someone to access your medical records from your healthcare providers and make medical decisions for you if you are unable to do so yourself.
+You can also make your wishes known about live-prolonging treatment and end-of-life care.